Quantcast

 (Five episodes watched):

 The one thing which most struck me about episode one was that I really don't like the overdone use of numerous SD modes--you might even call it super superdeformed mode!
 Stick figures, "ghost" figures--some people might find them amusing, but they just annoy me.
 I wish one set of character designs (the most realistic one) would be chosen, and the show would stick with them; after all, it's hard enough to keep track of anime characters without them being in some other mode at least 50% of the time.
 The first episode wasn't very pleasing to the eye, because colors often seemed poorly chosen, giving scenes a drab, dreary look.
 I know Sunako isn't exactly in a cheerful mood, but this just messed up the episode as a whole; fortunately, the colors have improved since then, so maybe it really was intentional.
 Normally things like SD mode and colors are minor concerns of mine, which I don't even bother to comment on; perhaps one of the reasons they caught my attention was because going in, the comedy of this show seemed rather modest (the bag of flour joke was good, though).
 I agree, this show isn't nearly as funny as Ohran Host Club--not so far, at least.
 And yes, the "Goth-Loli" club (or whatever) are such total airheaded bitches that they nauseate me.
 Not funny at all, in fact a major turn-off.
 Episode three was good, however--I still can't tell these guys apart, but Sunako's aunt was a laugh.
 There are some things I really don't like about this show, but sometimes I find myself laughing anyhow--maybe I've been too hard on it.
 A good touch was the way this show sort of makes fun of itself, with one of the four "beautiful boys" being mistaken for a girl.
-My first impression was that this was a show which I was not altogether convinced would be worth watching, but things are looking up now.
-My guess is that this will eventually rate at least a "Watch", maybe a "Rent".
-I thought I recognized Sugita Tomokazu's voice!
+My first impression was that this was a show which I was not altogether convinced would be worth watching; it managed to hold a little of my interest for awhile, but I concluded that there were better ways to spend my time.

 A friend of mine (Meme-chan) shared a manga series called the WallFlower (the English released title,) which was entertaining.
 As many successful manga series end up being reproduced as an anime series......

-Similar to the story of Ohran Koko Host Club, a number of handsome and attractive students find themselves having to look after an ‘ugly duckling’ of a young girl.
+Similar to the story of Ouran Koko Host Club, a number of handsome and attractive students find themselves having to look after an ‘ugly duckling’ of a young girl.

 I have posted some snaps of the (RAW) first episode.

 Having seen up to episode 16, I can share that this is a humorous series.
-It is a lot darker than the manga, and Sunako (the girl) spends a lot of time casted in her own poor self-image (appearing as a super-deformed morbid & obsessed troll-girl.)
-Sunako just can NOT stand beautiful things and people, and the four boys that are ‘looking’ after her are the cause of multiple nose bleeds.
+It is a lot darker than the manga, and Sunako (the girl) spends a lot of time cast in her own poor self-image (appearing as a super-deformed morbid & obsessed troll-girl.)
+Sunako just can NOT stand beautiful things and people, so the four boys who are ‘looking’ after her are the cause of multiple nose bleeds.

 Other Sites